kubernetes/website/docs/hellonode.md

 Note the **declarative approach** here - rather than starting or stopping new instances you declare how many instances you want to be running.
 Kubernetes reconciliation loops simply make sure the reality matches what you requested and take action if needed.

-Here’s a diagram summarizing the state of our Kubernetes cluster:
+Here's a diagram summarizing the state of our Kubernetes cluster:

 ![image](/images/hellonode/image_13.png)